SPECIALIZING IN FAMILY LAW

 Choose a Compassionate, Understanding Family Law & Divorce Attorney

 Ann Arbor Divorce Lawyer Wendy Alton offers honest, straightforward advice and spends time educating you on your options.
-She can help with divorce, custody, parenting time or support issues, whether acting as a mediator, a collaborative divorce attorney or a litigator.
+She can help with divorce, custody, parenting time or support issues, whether acting as a mediator, a collaborative divorce attorney or a negotiator.
 She’s a compassionate advocate who empowers you to creatively resolve family conflict.